Mark Wood: England bring in fast bowler as only change for second West Indies Test at Trent Bridge

 England make one change to their squad for second Test vs West Indies, live on Sky Sports Cricket from Thursday at Trent Bridge, as fast bowler Mark Wood replaces the retired James Anderson; England won first Test by innings and 114 runs in a little over two days at Lord's

-Mark Wood has returned to the England lineup to face the West Indies at Trent Bridge in their second Test, live on Sky Sports, replacing the retired James Anderson.
+Mark Wood has returned to the England team to face the West Indies at Trent Bridge in their second Test, live on Sky Sports, replacing the retired James Anderson.

+Durham fast bowler Wood was absent from England's victory last week at Lord's in the first Test.

 England's second Test vs the West Indies starts on Thursday July 18, live on Sky Sports.